slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page equipmentIDs | int | Equipment ID is one of the unique identifier for this equipment record equipmentTypeIDs | int | Equipment Type ID is one of the unique identifier for this equipment type record equipmentStatusIDs | int | Equipment Status ID is one of the unique identifier for this equipment status record facilityIDs | int | Facility ID is one of the unique identifier for this equipment status record sourceNames | strings | Source Names is one of the unique identifier for this equipment record internalNames | strings | Internal Names is one of the unique identifier for this equipment record alternateNames | strings | Alternate Names is one of the unique identifier for this equipment record lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"
+PageSize | int | The number of results per page equipmentIds | int | Equipment ID is one of the unique identifier for this equipment record equipmentTypeIds | int | Equipment Type ID is one of the unique identifier for this equipment type record equipmentStatusIds | int | Equipment Status ID is one of the unique identifier for this equipment status record facilityIds | int | Facility ID is one of the unique identifier for this equipment status record sourceNames | string | Source Names is one of the unique identifier for this equipment record internalNames | string | Internal Names is one of the unique identifier for this equipment record alternateNames | string | Alternate Names is one of the unique identifier for this equipment record lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"